asreview/asreview/docs/source/contribute.rst

 Collaborate
 ~~~~~~~~~~~

-Another option is to include budget for ASReview in your grant proposal.
-If
+If you are interested in (scientific) collaboration, `contact
-you are interested in this option, `contact <https://www.rensvandeschoot.com/contact/>`_ Prof. Dr. Rens van de Schoot.
+Prof. Dr. Rens van de Schoot <https://www.rensvandeschoot.com/contact/>`_ or send an email to asreview@uu.nl.

 Contribute